miftahihsan/Alfred-Facebook-Hackathon-2020/README.md

 * Copy the URL example - **https://myNewApp.herokuapp.com/**

 * Go to Your App that you opened on Facebook Developers and go to settings.
-Click on Add Callback Url and enter the details as shown below.
+Click on Add Callback Url.

 <p align="center">
     <img src = "DocImage/call-back-url.png" </img>
 </p>

+* Add **webhook** to your URL path and paste it in CallBack Url.

 <p align="center">
     <img src = "DocImage/paste-call-back-url.png" </img>